 - Watch for the July and November sale dates.

 - Watch for the on-sale dates for your particular game, and track all the various restrictions, etc.

 - If it’s against somebody big like Arsenal or Man U, forget it; you won’t get a regular ticket.

 - Call the club with questions.

-- OR get in touch with me to pick my brain and/or get a quote on multiple hospitality packages.
+- Get in touch with us to pick Paul’s brain and/or get a quote on multiple hospitality packages.